SE-ML/awesome-seml/readme.md

 ## Social aspects of SE for ML

+How to organize teams and projects to ensure effective collaboration?

 - [How do teams work together on an automated machine learning project?](https://azure.microsoft.com/en-us/blog/how-do-teams-work-together-on-an-automated-machine-learning-project/)
 - [Managing Machine Learning Projects](https://d1.awsstatic.com/whitepapers/aws-managing-ml-projects.pdf)
 - [Principled Machine Learning: Practices and Tools for Efficient Collaboration](https://dev.to/robogeek/principled-machine-learning-4eho)